xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 ## Measured packet sizes

 “Average Internet packet size” or "IMIX packet sizes”...
 Those are concepts very frequently mentioned in the networking industry discussions.
 It's an important parameter when considering the forwarding performance of a device.

 Indeed, the forwarding ASICs or Network Processing Units (NPUs) are often defined by their port density or bandwidth but also by their forwarding performance expressed in PPS (packets per second).
 It represents the numbers of packets we can route, filter, encapsulate or decapsulate, count, remark, ... every second.
 In the same vein, you may have heard about NDR (Non-Drop Rate) to express the minimal packet size you can forward at line rate on all ports simultaneously.

-Packet size, NDR, bandwidth and performance in PPS are or course directly linked to each others.
+Packet size, NDR, bandwidth and performance in PPS are of course directly linked to each others.

 The average packet size parameter is very important to qualify the Netflow/IPFIX capability of a device and how far we can push in term of sampling-interval.
-It will be the main topic of the second part of this blog post.
+It will be cover in the next part of this blog post.

 So, understanding the traffic profiles and the average packet size per link and per ASIC is important to qualify your network.
+Also it will be necessary to know precisely the port allocation to each ASIC, [something we documented in this post](https://xrdocs.github.io/cloud-scale-networking/tutorials/2018-02-15-port-assignments-on-ncs5500-platforms/).

 You will find a large variety of answers in the litterature or when using your favorite search engine: commonly from 350 bytes to 500 bytes per packet.
+But the real answer should be, as usual: it depends.

 Let's take routers facing the internet and list the different types of interfaces:
 - core facing
 - internet: peering and PNI
 - internet: transit providing a full internet view
 - internet or local cache engines from various CDN
-- voice gateway

 We collected numbers from multiple ISP in the US and Western Europe, here are some numbers:

 | Peering/Transit | Ingress Avg | Egress Avg |